 - get your hands on their complete price list;

-- note the amount of years they’ve been in business / years of experience;
+- note the number of years they’ve been in business/years of experience;

 - see if they work from home or at a professional studio;